 Not just in the context of young and stereotypical sexy, or penis in vagina sex.
 We need to have real voices talking about real sex.
 We need more women over 40 talking about sex and sexuality.
-Most conversation around sex is centred around twenty and thirty-year old’s, not leaving much room for the exploration of navigating sex with a changing body.
-If we think about it the 20 – 30 age group is the main age group for having a family which feeds into the message currently shared in our sex education, sex for procreation not recreation.
+Most conversation around sex is centered around twenty and thirty-year old’s, not leaving much room for the exploration of navigating sex with a changing body.
+If we think about it the 20 – 30 age group is the main age group for having a family that feeds into the message currently shared in our sex education, sex for procreation, not recreation.
 When the reality is that we are sexual beings long after our ability to have children has passed.
-We are sexual being as our bodies change, as we age.
+We are sexual beings as our bodies change, as we age.

 The reality for women is that menopause impacts everything.
 It impacts every part of your body, it can impact your mental health and functions.
 It impacts your sexual function, vaginal dryness, your vaginal changes, your uterus changes, your libido changes, your levels of arousal and how you respond to sexual stimulus changes, pain during intercourse can start or continue/change.